mongodb/specifications/source/versioned-api/tests/README.rst

 Testing with required API version
 =================================

-Drivers MUST test against a server with the ``requireApiVersion`` parameter enabled that also requires authentication.
-Since API versioning options can't be specified using the connection string, drivers MUST rely on environment variables to receive the API version to use in tests.
-The ``apiStrict`` and ``apiDeprecationErrors`` options are not required for this test.
+Drivers MUST run their test suite against a cluster with the ``requireApiVersion`` parameter enabled and also requires authentication.

+To run this test, proceed as follows:
+* Start a standalone mongod instance
+** This can be done using ``mongo-orchestration`` or manually
+* Connect to the standalone instance and run the following command on the ``admin`` database: ``{ setParameter: 1, requireApiVersion: true }``
+* Declare an API version for the test run through the ``MONGODB_API_VERSION`` environment variable.
+* If the environment variable is set, all clients created in tests MUST declare the ``ServerApiVersion`` specified.

+No other topologies must be tested until ``mongo-orchestration`` can handle servers with ``requireApiVersion`` enabled.